20 Philly Museums You Can Go to for Free

 Museums are a great way to spend a family weekend, especially during the winter, but if you don't have a membership, admission can add up quickly, especially if you have a large family.
 Thankfully, Philadelphia and its suburbs are home to a number of museums where kids can learn and play all for free.
 (Not all the museums offer free admission every day so make sure to check for details about dates and times).

 Whether your little ones are interested in art, science, history, or even shoes, Philly’s museums will have something to satisfy them (and you)!
+Looking for more Philly museums or free activities?
+Then be sure to check out our Philly Museums Guide and Free Activities Guide.

 Photo courtesy of The Franklin Institute